FightPandemics/FightPandemics/README.md

 ### Local Setup

 If, for some reason, you are unable to use Docker, you can still set up the app locally.
-Note that you can set up each of these three services separately, but some functionality may not work.
+Note that you can set up each of each service separately, but some functionality may not work.
 For example, if only the client is running, none of the calls to the backend will work.

-**Note:** running `npm install` from project root, will install sub projects dependencies (client and backend).

 #### MongoDB